jamesemann/EventsDialog/readme.md

 # EventsDialog

+EventsDialog provides a simple template to quickly allow developers to connect users to events (e.g. on Meetup.com).
+It will recognise the users intent, extracting dates and disambiguating where necessary.

-Events template for Microsoft Bot Framework chatbots.
-Currently supports discovering events (e.g. from api.meetup.com) and registering for those events. https://www.nuget.org/packages/EventsDialog/
+It's implemented as a template for Microsoft Bot Framework chatbots.
+Currently supports discovering events and registering for those events. https://www.nuget.org/packages/EventsDialog/

 ## Getting started